johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-10-15-structured-data-seo-and-react/index.md

 tags: [Structured Data, SEO, React]
 image: ./title-image.png
 hide_table_of_contents: false
+description: 'Add structured data to your website to help search engines understand your content & get it in front of more people.
+Example shown in a React app.'
 ---

 People being able to discover your website when they search is important.
 This post is about how you can add structured data to a site.
 Adding structured data will help search engines like Google understand your content, and get it in front of more eyeballs.
 We'll illustrate this by making a simple React app which incorporates structured data.